openweb-nl/kafka-graphql-examples/README.md

 * `restart.sh` is used to stop and start the whole setup, it does not start a test.
 When it's finished the application should be accessible at port 8181.
 * `setup-db.sh` is used to setup the database.
 It takes the name of the Docker container to execute it on as the first argument and the port used as the second.
 When running a local PostgreSQL you could copy parts of it to crate the tables and indexes.
 * `synchronize.sh` is used as part of the restart to set both the Kafka topics and schema's in the schema registry.

-## <a id="variants">Variants</a>

-Putting variations of master in different branches, changing also the base-file-name makes it easy to run the same code again.
-Before running a test make sure any old images, that are not the same are deleted, so you not accidentally run the wrong test.
-This can be done by using the `prepare.sh` script, or just the last line `docker-compose -f docker-bank.yml -f docker-prep.yml build` if you already have new artifacts ready.

-There are roughly two different kind of variants, the ones using just one broker with a reduced batch-cycle so it does not time out and can be run on TravisCi.
-These are based on the one-broker branch.
-And the 'default' variants using three brokers, which are more realistic but for which 2 cpu's is to little to shine.

-### <a id="#three-brokers">Three brokers</a>

-In [ch-kotlin](https://github.com/gklijs/open-bank-mark/tree/ch-kotlin) the command handler has been replaced by one written in Kotlin using Spring Boot.

-In [ch-rust](https://github.com/gklijs/open-bank-mark/tree/ch-rust) the command handler has been replaced by one written in Rust, using the librdkafka 1.0.0 for most of the heavy lifting.
-It's using Diesel, an orm library.
-It has a nice way of doing updates as function, making it less likely for inconsistencies to occur.
-This also causes more load on the database.

-In [ch-rust-native](https://github.com/gklijs/open-bank-mark/tree/ch-rust-native) instead a native rust library is used.
-Witch makes it possible to create a docker image of just 8 Mb.

-### <a id="#one-broker">One broker</a>

-In [one-broker-ch-kotlin](https://github.com/gklijs/open-bank-mark/tree/one-broker-ch-kotlin) the command handler has been replaced by one written in Kotlin using Spring Boot.

-In [one-broker-ch-rust](https://github.com/gklijs/open-bank-mark/tree/one-broker-ch-rust) the command handler has been replaced by one written in Rust, using the librdkafka 1.0.0 for most of the heavy lifting.
-It's using Diesel, an orm library.
-It has a nice way of doing updates as function, making it less likely for inconsistencies to occur.
-This also causes more load on the database.

-In [one-broker-ch-rust-native](https://github.com/gklijs/open-bank-mark/tree/one-broker-ch-rust-native) instead a native rust library is used.
-Witch makes it possible to create a docker image of just 8 Mb.

-## <a id="results">Results</a>

-The results of comparing 4 different implementations of the Command Handler can be found here [open-bank](https://open-bank.gklijs.tech/).
-Some of the graphs where presented at a Kafka meetup of which the slides are available on [speakerdeck](https://speakerdeck.com/gklijs/adding-some-rust-to-your-kafka).
-The raw data for these can be found in [data-ch-languages-one-broker](https://github.com/gklijs/open-bank-mark/tree/data-ch-languages-one-broker).